kristhurman12/quaternary-calculator/README.md

 # Meetings
 09/03/2024 10:35am - 10:45am
-Attendance:
-- Devlin Hicks
-- Ethan Huffman
-- Kris Thurman
+- Attendance: Devlin Hicks, Ethan Huffman, Kris Thurman
-Summary:
-- Reviewed the functional and non-functional requirements for this project.
-- We created a slack channel with all the group members to distribute work.
-- We created a repository on GitHub and added all group members as contributors.
+- Summary: Reviewed the functional and non-functional requirements for this project.
+We created a slack channel with all the group members to distribute work.
+We created a repository on GitHub and added all group members as contributors.